sugarsack/sugar/README.md

 ## What is the status?

+Nothing works yet. :-)

 As of January 2019, Sugar Project is in its very early stage, ready for nothing much.
 Stay tuned for the first release of it!

+## How far it will go?

+No intention.
+It is a prototype for research and ideas.
+If it will grow up, then it will only show that it is needed.
+If not, then this project will stay for purely academic reasons.

 ## Download